-The funeral service was held in the United Church, Deloraine, on Monday forenoon after which interment took place in Deloraine cemetery.
+The funeral service was held at the United Church, Deloraine, on Monday forenoon after which interment took place in Deloraine cemetery.

 The Wingham Advocate Sept 11, 1919

 Deceased was well known & highly respected by a large circle of friends.
-Funeral was held Sunday afternoon to Wingham Cemetery.
+Funeral was held Sunday afternoon in Wingham Cemetery.

 Annie Hawthorne Well Known Deloraine Business Lady Dies